-When It Comes To Glass, It Doesn’t Get Much Better Than Fenton!
+When It Comes To Vintage Glass, It Doesn’t Get Much Better Than Fenton

 When it comes to collectible glass, Fenton is a name that everyone recognizes.
 The company arguably introduced carnival glass to the public, and Fenton catered its products to the popular items of the time — adapting to trends and also producing new pieces that people swooned over.
 Read below to learn more about this well-known company!

 How old is it?
 Fenton art glass dates back to 1907, according to the Fenton Art Glass Company, when the first piece of glass was made in the factory.
 Between 1905 and 1907, the company painted designs on glass that other manufacturers had made — but they quickly decided to start producing their own glass.
 The company’s original factory stayed open until 2011.

 Why did it become popular?
 Initially, Fenton became popular for its carnival glass creations — pieces designed to look like the expensive iridescent glass that Tiffany and the like sold, but that were affordable enough for the average home.
 It eventually switched gears and produced new patterns that people really enjoyed, some of which was popular at the time (depression glass, cranberry glass) and some of which was unique (baskets, Hobnail).

 Is it tough to find?
 Not generally, since so many different patterns and pieces have been produced over the years.
 Finding older pieces of carnival glass is likely going to be more difficult than newer pieces, but even more modern Fenton glass is already valuable among collectors.